Page 1 - Multisystem Study Guide for the CCRN

 Acid-Base Imbalance

-Clients with multisystem health concerns can develop acid-base imbalance.
+Patients with multisystem health concerns can develop acid-base imbalance.
 Acid-base imbalance can be respiratory or metabolic.
-Clients can also be acidic or alkalotic within those categories.
+Patients can also be acidic or alkalotic within those categories.

 Respiratory acidosis and alkalosis are covered in the pulmonary section of the CCRN review.
 Metabolic acidosis and alkalosis will be covered within this section.
 For more guidelines regarding the lab values associated with with acid-base balance, please see our related blog.